Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: MILP Sign Optimization and the Discrepancy

 \subsection{Implications for module reduction}

-Our result of $\delta^*=O(1)$ allows to tighten the CDPR approximation factor, which is the dominant term in our module reduction bound.
-The MILP-optimal sign selection reduces the decoding error in the CDPR Phase 2, rather than the Phase 1 size reduction rounding error $\rho$.
-This eliminates the residual polynomial factor in the CDPR approximation bound.
+Our result of $\delta^*=O(1)$ allows to tighten the CDPR's approximation factor.
+The MILP-optimal sign selection reduces the decoding error in the CDPR's Phase 2.
+This eliminates the residual polynomial factor in the CDPR's approximation bound.